kubernetes/ingress-nginx/docs/user-guide/monitoring.md

     - create a ingress resource with backend as "grafana" and port as "3000"
   - Similarly, you can edit the service "prometheus-server" and add a ingress resource.

-## Prometheus and Grafana installation using Service Monitors
+## PROMETHEUS AND GRAFANA INSTALLATION USING SERVICE MONITORS
+This document assumes you're using helm and using the kube-prometheus-stack package to install Prometheus and Grafana.

 ### Verify NGINX Ingress controller is installed